Spoon Fishing For Trout: Guide Tactics For More Trout

 For this reason, I will often fish a post twice or even three times in a row.
 I have cast every inch of a spot with one color and had no response from the trout, then I changed colors and it seemed like every trout in the pool smashed the new color.

 Guide Tip: When changing spoon colors, go with drastic changes at first.
-This means if I use a white spoon with no results, I will go totally opposite and go with a black spoon.
+This means if I use a white spoon with no results, I will go opposite and go with a black spoon.
 If that doesn’t work I’ll go slightly lighter than white, like maybe yellow or light greenish.

 Silver, gold, or brightly colored spoons with reflective surfaces are generally very effective, as they create a flash that can be seen from a distance.
 Having a spoon with the above colors combined with some flash is often my first choice over dull-colored spoons.

-Method #1: The most commonly used technique involves simply casting the spoon into the river and then retrieving it straight in with a slow steady retrieve.
+Method #1: The most commonly used technique involves simply casting the spoon into the river and then retrieving it straight in with a slow and steady retrieve.

 Method #2: This technique is best suited for faster currents.
 Cast the spoon across and slightly downriver, allowing the current to swing the spoon across the pool without reeling at all.
-This “swing-style” method carries the spoon across the river and allows the spoon to wobble which imitates natural movement and triggers trout response.
+This “swing-style” method carries the spoon across the river and allows the spoon to wobble, which imitates natural movement and triggers trout response.

 Three to four-foot movements of the rod tip are usually perfect.
 This jigging up and down motion creates a fluttering effect, resembling an injured baitfish, which triggers a strike response in large trout.
 This method is particularly effective near waterfalls, behind large obstacles, and in pocket water where trout tend to congregate.